ustwo/autocluster/README.md

 # Autocluster codebase
-This the the codebase for prototypes used in the thought-piece "Re-imagining the instrument cluster in cars" written by ustwo.
+These are the codebases and design assets for prototypes used in the thought-piece "Re-imagining the instrument cluster in cars" written by ustwo.
 There are 4 web based prototypes in this repository representing:
 * An unbranded archetype of an instrument cluster
 * Concept cluster UI of a Ferrari California
 * Concept cluster UI of a Mercedes Benz S-class
 * Adaptive UI prototype - using headtracking as a basis for judging viewing angle.

+Also included in the design assets folder is a PSD file for you to play with too.

 ![Image of cluster]
 (https://github.com/ustwo/autocluster/blob/master/Source%20images/01_Drive.jpg)